 Methods: The model used to generate these forecasts contains a stochastic component that allows the force of transmission to vary through time.
 This variability is intended to emulate the spatial-temporal variability of Ebola transmission dynamics within country due to changes in intervention, containment and social practices.
 Three scenarios are forecast using the optimized model:

-Mean estimates of cumulative cases of Infections (upper-pane) and Mortality (lower-pane) are shown below.
+Mean estimates of cumulative infections (upper-pane), cumulative mortality (middle-pane), and the number presently infectious (lower-pane) are shown below.
+The number infectious also represents the beds needed should all persons seek medical attention upon becoming symptomatic.
 The shaded region around the forecasts shows the interquartile range.
 A forecast horizon of 6 weeks is displayed.
 Hover on a data point to look at values.
 Use the Fit Cutoff slider at the top right to base estimates on a different observation cutoff date and Country selection box to see estimates for a different country.
 Use the Intervention selection box to see the forecasts under different scenarios.